aws-samples/aws-serverless-cicd-workshop/workshop/content/python/local/run/_index.en.md

 ![PreviewSamLocal](/images/python/local/cloud9_ide_browser.png)

-Note how SAM is pulling the Docker container image _lambci/lambda:python3.7_ automatically.
-This is how SAM is able to simulate the Lambda runtime locally and run your function within it.
-The first invocation might take a few seconds due to the docker pull command, but subsequent invocations should be much faster.
+Note how SAM is pulling the Docker container image `public.ecr.aws/sam/emulation-python3.9` automatically.
+This is how SAM is able to simulate the Lambda runtime locally and run your function.
+The first invocation might take a few seconds due to the docker pull command, but subsequent invocations will be faster.